cameronhizey/PythonClass/README.md

 # PythonClass
-The lessons, Exercises, and Projects from the Complete PythonFor Everyone Course on Udemy
+The lessons, Exercises, and Projects from the Complete Python For Everyone Course on Udemy